matthewwestover/MSD2020/CS6014/Week 7 - Day 1.md

 Some signers are now blacklisted and not seen as valid.
 CAs charge a lot of money to basically validate your ID once then key a certificate on file

-### Block Cyphers in Use
+### Block ciphers in Use
 Messages are pretty much never exactly 128 bits.
-The “Mode of Operation” is how a block cypher sends a long message.
+The “Mode of Operation” is how a block cipher sends a long message.

 ### Electronic Code Book (ECB)
 Take long message, break up into blocks.